Skip to main content Skip to navigation

 Sealed bags before transport — never carry exposed laundry loose.

-Wash above 55 °C if the fabric can handle it — guideline recommended by France's Anses agency.
+Wash at 60 °C if the fabric can handle it — the simplest practical benchmark for compatible laundry.

-Hot tumble dryer for 30 minutes if compatible — operational benchmark cited by the EPA.
+Hot tumble dryer for at least 30 minutes if compatible — EPA operational benchmark; do not rely on a programme number alone.

 Washing alone is not always enough — drying is part of the protocol.